 Opened in 2003, the museum occupied only 17 percent of the premises of this industrial heritage site, but after the completion of reconstruction in the fall of 2008, which was supported by EU structural funds, the museum expanded from 800 m² to 5,000 m².

 The expanded energy exhibition allows visitors to experience the authentic equipment of a recently operational power plant, and a stroll around steam boilers, turbines, generators, condensers and sophisticated pipelines allows visitors to experience the spirit of this type of industrial facility.

-After the reconstruction, the Energy and Technology Museum invited guests to visit the new exhibitions of Transport, Vilnius City Industrial and Technical History as well as interactive Technology for Children and Technical Science expositions.
+After the reconstruction, the Energy and Technology Museum invited guests to visit the new exhibitions of Transport (permanently closed), Vilnius City Industrial and Technical History as well as interactive zones “Science for kids“.
 All exhibitions use a large amount of modern technological equipment, which encourages visitors not only to observe, but also to actively participate in the cognitive process.